Greg Hren is a Boston based commercial photographer who specializes in location photography.

 Drifting slightly away from the arts, Greg set off to attend the University of Maine at Orono, where he joined the US Army ROTC program.
 Although he was fascinated by the industrial side of the military, Greg kept gravitating toward the arts, eventually leaving UMO and the ARMY to finish up his college years at Emerson College in Boston where he studied Film.

-After four years on the West Coast, Greg began to realize that he wasn’t able to fully realize his creativity on the film set, and decided to move back to to Boston.
+From Boston, Greg moved to Los Angeles where he worked as a camera assistant in the motion picture industry.
+After four years on the West Coast, Greg became bored with the film set, and moved back to Boston to look for something else.
 Back in town and needing to work, Greg decided to try working as a still photographer assistant where he quickly realized that shooting photographs just might be the deal for him.

 Greg has been very lucky in his life to have crossed paths with several mentors who have directly influenced both his art, and his sense of style and creativity.
 Among these names are the nature photographer and master printer Sky Thaxter, the great outdoor industrial photographer Russ Schleipman, and award winning Annual Report photographer Michael Weymouth of Weymouth Design.